British Eventing’s (BE) all-weather jumping and style (JAS) competitions will not run this winter.

 In the first of a series of training videos by Caroline Moore, former four-star eventer and British Eventing national under-18

-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how to teach a
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how to teach a

 Arena eventing and jump training both take place at 80cm, 90cm and 1m levels.
 There are 11 arena eventing fixtures and nine jump training competitions taking place throughout November, December, January and February.